keithbuhler/keithbuhler.github.io/teach/PHI-305-S2016-Syllabus.md

 There is a midterm and final.
 The Study Guide with all the questions is posted online.
 The tests will assess (a) your knowledge definitions of key philosophical terms, (b) knowledge of historical facts relevant to health care ethics, (c) your familiarity with major health care theories and (d) your mastery of the arguments for and against these theories.

 ### Unit Papers:
 Every student will write 5-6 Unit Papers.
 These Unit Papers help you synthesize your own views after doing the readings and listening to lectures and participating in the discussions.
 This assignment is pass/fail, so folllow the instructions closely.
+Be careful to cite your sources correctly.
 I will not tolerate plagiarism — unintentional or intentional.
-Be careful to cite your sources correctly.
 If I detect plagiarism, I will contact you.
 The assignment will receive a zero, and disciplinary action may follow.
 The instructions are posted online.

 ### Extra Credit:
-Those who opt for extra credit may either (a) volunteer to do extra research preparation for one class discussion and help me to lead the discussion that day by presenting your research; or (b) volunteer to do extra research on a particular topic and write an extra paper on that topic presenting your research.
+Those who opt for extra credit may do so.
 Instructions are posted online.

 ### Miscellany: